GokulanPK/EmotionSync/README.md

 |-- venv/               # Virtual environment for dependencies

-#Installation Instructions
+INSTALLATION:
 1.Clone the repository:
 2.Navigate to the project directory:
-3.Create and activate a virtual environment:

-python3 -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+3.Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate

-Install dependencies:

-pip install -r requirements.txt

-#Run the application:
+RUN THE APPLICATION:
 python app.py
 Open your browser and navigate to http://127.0.0.1:5000.

-#Usage
+USAGE:
 Launch the application by running the app.py script.
 Use the homepage (index.html) to upload emotion data.
 Access the results page (result.html) to view processed outputs and visualizations.

-Contributions are welcome!
-Please fork the repository, create a new branch for your changes, and submit a pull request.
-Ensure your code follows the project's style guidelines.

-#License
+LICENSE:
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+Feel free to use, contribute, and improve this project.
+If you have any questions, suggestions, or feedback, please don’t hesitate to reach out!

 Acknowledgments